Black Elderberry

 • Growth Rate: Slow to Fast

-KEY CHARACTERISTICS OF COMMON ELDERBERRY
+KEY CHARACTERISTICS OF BLACK ELDERBERRY

 • Fruits prized by wildlife and edible by humans with processing